How to become a doctoral student

 Part-time studies, no less than 50 % of full time, apply primarily to persons with other forms of financing such as salary from their employer, scholarship, or professionals who wish to combine research education with continued professional activity in their regular jobs.

 Doctoral studies consists of courses and the doctoral thesis (for studies leading to a doctorate) or scholarly essay (for studies leading to a licentiate degree).
 The student is expected to participate in seminars and other supporting elements during the study period and is encouraged to attend national and international conferences.
 The content and structure of the programme is stated in the general syllabus for each subject.

 For each doctoral student at least two supervisors are assigned, one of them is the main supervisor, who will provide support for the doctoral student during the study period.
 The studies are specified in detail in the individual study plan.

 Application and admission

 Study programme vacancies are advertised on the university's website www.oru.se.
 This applies both to targeted advertisements as well as information on fixed admission times at certain schools.
-For information on admission to doctoral education in Medical Sciences, Disability Science or Sport Science, please go to the School of Medical Sciences website or the School of Health Sciences website.
+For information on admission to doctoral education in Medical Sciences, Disability Research or Sport Science, please go to the School of Medical Sciences website or the School of Health Sciences website.